 Here are some tips to avoid cutting the quick:

-Remember, cutting the quick hurts your dog and can cause bleeding11.
+Remember, cutting the quick hurts your dog and can cause bleeding.
 Be careful and patient when trimming your dog’s nails.
 With practice, you can do it safely and effectively, using the best dog nail clippers or a dog nail grinder.

 Choosing Between Clippers and Grinders